swapneelparanjpe/Streamify/README.md

 - **Song Upload**: Users can upload songs along with metadata like artist name, genre, track name, and cover image.
 - **Song Search**: Search songs based on artist or genre.
 - **Stream Music**: Stream audio files and display cover images dynamically.
-- **Distributed Database**: The database is sharded and replicated across two shards for high availability and scalability.
+- **Distributed Database**: The database is sharded across two shards and replicated twice in each shard for high availability and scalability.

 ## API Endpoints